Nina Paley: Seder-Masochism

 In 2011 she began work on a project called Seder-Masochism, an animated film about The Exodus, showing the rise of patriarchy and the fall of goddess worship.
-Early support was obtained for the project through a crowd-funding campaign on Kickstarter.
 In June 2018, after she had worked sporadically on the film for six years, Seder-Masochism premiered at the Annecy International Animated Film Festival in France.
 Reviewers compared Paley's style to Monty Python, and praised the film's irreverent humor.
 In Poland, the film was screened at the ANIMATOR film festival where it was chosen by the audience as the festival's best feature-length animated film.

 Prior to the theatrical release of the film, Paley uploaded selected scenes for viewing on YouTube and Vimeo.
-The scene "This Land Is Mine" was first posted in 2012, and by 2014 had received 10 million views.
+The scene "This Land is Mine" was first posted in 2012, and by 2014 had received 10 million views combined across the two platforms.

 Free culture activism

 Because of obstacles in clearing the rights to Hanshaw's recordings for the Sita Sings the Blues, Paley took active part in the free culture movement.

 Since 2009 she is an artist-in-residence at the non-profit organization QuestionCopyright.org, which includes running the projects "Minute Memes" and the "Sita Distribution Project".
 "Minute Memes" is a series of short ("one-minute") video "memes" made by Paley about copyright restrictions and artistic freedom.
 She wrote and performed the song "Copying Isn't Theft" meant to be freely remixed by other people, with the animated clip issued as Minute Meme #1.
+Subtitles for the song were created in 10 other languages and performances in Brazilian Portuguese, French, Italian, and Spanish were published.

 Subsequent animations in this series are "All Creative Work Is Derivative", EFF Tribute and "Credit is Due: The Attribution Song".
 She also wrote "Understanding Free Content", an illustrated guide to the idea of free content.

-In 2010 she started a new comic strip Mimi & Eunice, highlighting intellectual property problems and paradoxes.
+On 9 March 2010, Paley started publishing on her blog a new three-panel comic strip, Mimi & Eunice, highlighting intellectual property problems and paradoxes.
+The strip has simple graphic style, and features two characters: Mimi (with pointy ears) and Eunice (with floppy ears), who Paley describes as "two middle-aged children/baby psychos/heterosexual lesbians".
+It is licensed under Creative Commons Attribution-Share Alike.
+In 2010, a Mimi & Eunice book was released, entitled Misinformation Wants To Be Free, with around 200 full color "Mimi & Eunice" strips.

 She has published much of her work, including Nina’s Adventures, Fluff, and all original work in Sita Sings The Blues, under a copyleft licence.
 The website for Sita Sings the Blues includes a wiki where its fans contributed translated subtitles for the DVD of the film.

 Paley won a Public Knowledge IP3 award in 2010 "for her work in intellectual property".